enonic/lib-static/README.md

 ## TODO: Later versions

-### .url
-- It would be neat if the .url method could handle `*` wildcards for /a-zA-Z0-9/ (hashes) and just find the asset matching it (in dev mode: detects the most recent one, since build may contain multiple):

-`const upToDateAsset = staticLib.url('myAsset.*.js');'` --> Detects /static/myAsset.98f7a12b4.js, and that it's more recent than /static/myAsset.22b6e42c3.js, and returns some service-base url a la `"https://<domain>/_/static/myAsset.98f7a12b4.js"`.

 ### Options params
 - `index` (string or array of strings): filename(s) (without path) to fall back to, look for and serve, in cases where the asset path requested is a folder.
 If not set, requesting a folder will yield an error.
 Implementaion: before throwing a 404, check if postfixing any of the chosen /index files (with the slash) resolves it.
 If so, return that.
   The rest is up to the developer, and their responsibility how it's used: what htm/html/other they explicitly add in this parameter.
 And cache headers, just same as if they had asked directly for the index file.